honeybee rack being removed

 Bachelor of One Health

-Why choose a bachelor's degree in One Health?
+Why Choose a Bachelor of One Health?

 The Bachelor of One Health is the first of its kind in Canada.
 The degree looks at the interconnections between human, animal and environmental health at the individual, population and ecosystem levels, integrating both scientific and socio-cultural knowledge into one degree.